Meet the Coffee-Shop Staple Serving Up Coconutty Vibes Around the World

 Thoughts differ around the exact time and place of kaya’s origins (many believe its earliest roots date back to 16th-century Malaysia or Indonesia, and some ascribe influence to Portuguese colonialism), but there’s one thing everyone can agree on: making it from scratch is a test in patience, and the ultimate expression of care for anyone whose love language is feeding others.
 D’Silva, who owns the Singaporean restaurant Rempapa, vividly recalls his grandfather standing over a charcoal stove and stirring the mixture constantly as it cooked, to ensure the eggs didn’t curdle.
 Recipe developer and cookbook co-author Evonne Lyn Lee remembers her mother painstakingly squeezing milk from fresh coconuts and collecting eggs from the backyard chicken coop just to make a single batch.
 “It was such a treat,” says Lee, noting that store-bought versions weren’t common when she was growing up.
 “The [scent] of kaya lingered for the rest of the day.”
 Kyo Pang, who owns the Malaysian-style eatery Kopitiam in New York City, first learned how to make the jam from her grandmother in Pang’s native Penang, where they would pick fresh pandan leaves from their family garden.
 As Pang recalls, after she moved to New York City, “the thing that I would think about most was kaya.”

-For how many people share similar memories of the dish, part of the magic of kaya is that “there are many strains and many species of it,” says cookbook author and food writer Christopher Tan.
-Many families like to add herbaceous pandan leaves, a tropical ingredient which infuses the kaya with a nutty scent, but they do it in different ways, dictated by regional variations and personal preferences.
-Some drop them into the mixture whole to release their fragrance before removing them, while others pound them to extract the juice and imbue the kaya with a verdant hue.
-Some opt for palm sugar, while another permutation often associated with the Hainanese community calls for caramelized sugar, which lends the jam a brown shade.
+Many may share similar memories of the dish, but part of the magic of kaya is that “there are many strains and many species of it,” says cookbook author and food writer Christopher Tan.
+Lots of families like to add herbaceous pandan leaves, a tropical ingredient which infuses the kaya with a nutty scent, but they do it in different ways, dictated by regional variations and personal preferences: some drop them into the mixture whole to release their fragrance before removing them, while others pound them to extract the juice and imbue the kaya with a bright green hue.
+Some opt for palm sugar, while another permutation often associated with the Hainanese community calls for caramelized sugar, which gives the jam a brown shade.
 Peranakans, a mixed-race community descended from early Chinese migrants and local Southeast Asians in the Indonesian archipelago, often steam theirs, resulting in a custard-like kaya that is “much more solid and firmly set, which you can actually slice,” explains Tan.
 Cooks also steam the mixture in Thailand—sometimes inside a pumpkin with the seeds scooped out.

 Given the now-widespread availability of jarred kaya in grocery stores and from artisanal brands, not to mention the ubiquity of kopitiams (of which few still produce their own kaya in-house), a veil of nostalgia seems to envelop the bygone era when the only way to have the coconutty jam at home was to make it by hand.
 “I think anyone younger than me would probably be most familiar with it as a convenience product,” says Tan, who is 49.
 Even though a batch of kaya with 48 eggs takes D’Silva four-and-a-half hours to cook, he continues to make it at his restaurant Rempapa every so often: “It's about selling people a piece of Singapore's cultural history.”